The Art of Lights was a new Chinese-style lantern festival at the Cloverdale fairgrounds in Surrey from mid-December

 - Children (ages 3-12) – $14.95 in advance or $16 at the gate

-Season passes are also available for $39.95 online in advance or $42 at the gate.
+Season passes were also available for $39.95 online in advance or $42 at the gate.
 Groups of 5 people get a special discount and can pay just $79.95 online or $83 at the gate.

 (Note: For tickets purchased online there are additional service fees.)

 UPDATE: As of mid-January 2019 admission prices have been discounted.
 For online purchases adults are $17.99, seniors and kids are $7.99, and groups of four are $47.99.
 Prices at the gate were a couple of dollars more when we last checked.

 Reviews and Visitor Comments

 We at Vancouver’s Best Places didn’t get to the Art of Lights event until fairly late in the 2018/2019 season.
 Prior to going we checked out the online reviews for the event and saw that they had gotten 2.3 out of 5 stars from Groupon customers (as of the second week of January 2019).

 Art of Lights apparently had lots of challenges with their launch.
 It was supposed to open in the early fall but that got delayed and they didn’t finally open until the middle of December.
 We’re guessing problems related to that likely impacted their online ratings.

 Comments from reviewers on Groupon include the following: